 - R v Ahmet & Others Multi-handed case involving allegations of cross-border money laundering amounting to £34,000,000 in total.

-Dean is ranked as a leading individual in the area of crime in the 2015 edition of Chambers and Partners.
-As well as undertaking numerous murders, large scale frauds and drug cases (see separate headings) he is instructed in large scale robberies (including a number of high profile robberies), smash and grab robberies of jewellery stores and hotels, kidnapping, firearm, serious violence and other serious and complex areas of crime.
+Dean is ranked as a leading practitioner in the area of crime in the 2019 edition of the Legal 500 and Chambers and Partners.
+As well as undertaking numerous murders, large scale frauds and drug cases (see separate headings) he has been instructed in large scale robberies (including a number of high profile robberies), smash and grab robberies of jewellery stores and hotels, kidnapping, firearm, serious violence and other serious and complex areas of crime.

 - R v S and others .
 S was acquitted of a robbery following representations and submissions made at the start of the trial which the Crown conceded had to result in them offering no evidence.
 The complainant, who is said to be linked to a well-known TV personality, alleged that she was robbed in her own home by three men as a result of an argument which emanated from a property development dispute.